-While many of us were sleeping, the House of Representatives and the Senate approved a bill on Tuesday (Mar.
-24) granting Pres.
-Rodrigo Duterte the “necessary and proper” powers to adapt “temporary emergency measures” to deal with the COVID-19 outbreak in the country.
+While many of us were sleeping, the House of Representatives and the Senate approved a bill on Tuesday, Mar.
+24, granting President Rodrigo Duterte the “necessary and proper” powers to adopt “temporary emergency measures” to deal with the COVID-19 outbreak in the country.

 Also known as the Bayanihan to Heal as One Act (Senate Bill No. 1418), the bill seeks to place the country under a state of national emergency due to COVID-19.
-Once signed into law, some of the the additional powers given to Duterte will include:
+Once signed into law, some of the the additional powers that will be given to President Duterte will include:

 Allocating funds and investments held by any government-owned or controlled corporation (GOCC)